top of page

 Acting is like anything: you will get out of it what you put into it.
 Sure, some people will get famous and have a rockstar career while doing little work.
 People also win a million dollars in the lottery.
 And if you don't do the work your chances of winning the lottery are better.

-And if you don't discover the unique choices and strengths you have to bring by digging deeper, you will be selling yourself short.
+If you don't discover the unique choices and strengths you have to bring by digging deeper, you will be selling yourself short.

 In my classes we will equip you with the tools to discover the strongest performer in you by cultivating your most precious and unique resource: YOU.